 At Abt, we’re used to helping customers find just the right appliances for their kitchen.
 This Holiday Season, we thought we’d try to help with ideas on what to make on all of those appliances we’ve put into people’s homes.
-Here are a few favorite recipes from a couple of our more Epicurean employees.
+Here are a few favorite holiday recipes from a couple of our more Epicurean employees.

 Sweet Potato Casserole